Des797/des2390/README.md

 ## 🚀 Running the Application

-### 1. Start Elasticsearch
+### 1. Start Elasticsearch (Optional)

-Make sure your Elasticsearch instance is running at `https://localhost:9200`
+Elasticsearch is optional.
+If available, make sure it's running at `https://localhost:9200`

 ### 2. Start the Flask App